A Comprehensive Guideline to Electronic Access Control: 19 Benefits of Switching

 Standalone Systems

-This system has its own processor, control panel, and reader; requiring programming at the door.
+This system has its own processor, contrul panel, and reader; requiring programming at the door.
 Standalone systems are convenient to install and cost less than networked systems, making them a budget-friendly option for buildings with low security concerns.

 Benefits